-Escape The Pandemic: Summer Camps Offer COVID-19-Free Bubbles This Fall
+Class Without Coronavirus: Students Take Schoolwork To Sleepaway Camp

 "Every child at the front gate was given a nasal swab," Woodstein says.
 "We checked everyone's temperature in the cars.
 We won't let the parents get out of the cars."

-The kids were divided up by bunks in to groups of 10.
-For the first week until everyone had passed a third COVID-19 test, campers from one bunk couldn't interact with kids from other bunks unless everyone was wearing masks.
+The kids were divided up by bunks into groups of 10.
+For the first week until everyone had passed a third coronavirus test, campers from one bunk couldn't interact with kids from other bunks unless everyone was wearing masks.

 Camp officials canceled all the usual field trips and excursions that they'd usually do outside of the 180-acre camp.